 Depending on the Android version installed on devices, there are alternate methods of provisioning devices such as by directly connecting multiple devices to computers/laptops via USB ports and then using UNECA’s provisioning script to “send” the requisite files to the respective devices.
 This method, in general, will take more time and perhaps more resources (in the form of computers) but also requires less infrastructure setup and is also the only alternative for devices running Android version greater than 10.

+Pre-enumeration listing of households.

 The cartographic mapping undertaken prior to enumeration provides the number of EAs and management areas, estimated number of households and population as well as information about problem areas for planning purposes (see cartographic mapping).
 Just before the enumeration period, a household listing may be undertaken to get a more accurate estimate of the number of households in each EA as a way of quality control to measure coverage.
 This pre-enumeration household listing should be carried out immediately after the training of enumerators and before the start of enumeration.
 An ideal EA should be conversed by an enumerator within one day during the pre-enumeration household listing exercise.
 The listing exercise should preferably capture the GPS coordinate of the households, name of household head, number of usual members of the given household among other variables.

 The objectives of pre-enumeration household listing exercise include: